-The above-named Committee will meet both online and in-person, in the Lavery Room, City Hall on Wednesday, 9th October, 2024 at 5.15 pm, for the transaction of the business noted below.
+The above-named Committee will meet in hybrid format, both in the Lavery Room, City Hall and remotely, via Microsoft Teams, on Wednesday, 9th October, 2024 at 5.15 pm, for the transaction of the business noted below.

 You are requested to attend.